Oven Baked Bagna Càuda

 1 1/2 cups extra virgin olive oil

 Substitution: Use 5 ounces of red miso instead of anchovies for a vegan dish.
-It won’t need to break down as much as the anchovy so add it after 30 minutes of baking.
+It won’t need to break down as much as the anchovy so add it after 30 minutes of baking the garlic.

 Cardoon or artichoke – cooked until tender